emilyjennings/emily-blog/README.md

 Users will be able to view my posts, which I can post by logging in.
 They can post comments and filter by categories (soon).

+### 5.26 notes:

+I used the redcarpet gem to get markdown in my blog posts and this seems almost ready to use.

 ### 5.23 notes:

 I did some styling and figured out how to get markdown in my blog posts using a gem called redcarpet.